nyx-space/hifitime/README.md

 # Changelog

+## 3.5.0 (unreleased)
++ Python package available on PyPI!
+To build the Python package, you must first install `maturin` and then build with the `python` feature flag.
+For example, `maturin develop -F python && python` will build the Python package in debug mode and start a new shell where the package can be imported.
++ Fix bug when printing Duration::MIN (or any duration whose centuries are minimizing the number of centuries).
++ TimeSeries can now be formatted

 ## 3.4.0
 + Ephemeris Time and Dynamical Barycentric Time fixed to use the J2000 reference epoch instead of the J1900 reference epoch.
 This is a **potentially breaking change** if you relied on the previous one century error when converting from/to ET/TDB into/from UTC _and storing the data as a string_.
 There is **no difference** if the original representation was used.
 + Ephemeris Time now **strictly** matches NAIF SPICE: **the error between SPICE and hifitime is now zero nanoseconds.** after the introduction of the first leap second.
 Prior to the first leap second, NAIF SPICE claims that there were nine seconds of difference between TAI and UTC: this is different from SOFA.
 Hifitime instead does not account for leap seconds in prehistoric (pre-1972) computations at all.